Edit on GitHub

 $ cd ~/catkin_ws/src/

-$ git clone -b feature-raspicam https://github.com/ROBOTIS-GIT/turtlebot3_autorace_2020.git
+$ git clone -b noetic https://github.com/ROBOTIS-GIT/turtlebot3_autorace_2020.git

 $ cd ~/catkin_ws && catkin_make

-2. Install additional dependent packages on SBC.
+2. Install additional required packages on the SBC.

 $ sudo fallocate -l 4G /swapfile